KannonZenetism/zenetism-field-physics/zenetism/mpx/all-life-first-principle.md

 **All-Life-First is the most practical path** because it aligns with structural reality.

-### Objection 2: "AI isn't really aware—this anthropomorphizes machines"
+### Objection 2: "AI isn't really aware — this anthropomorphizes machines"

 **Response:**
 All-Life-First does **not** assume AI is "like humans."